SWC-OSG-Workshop/2015-10-27-duke/novice/git/02-collab.md

 Pushing and pulling changes gives us a reliable way to share work between different people and machines.

+####Challange
+>
+>For this challange, you will collaborate with the person next to you.
+>
+>Step.1 One of you (say `member A`) should create a repository on the Github and add some content.
+Then
+>add `member B` as collaborator.
+>
+>Step.
+2 `member B` should clone the repository from GitHub, modify the content and then push it.
+>
+>Step.
+3 `member A` should pull the repo.
+Now both of you should have the identical copy.
+>
+>Step.
+4  Repeat the steps 2 and 3 couple of times.
+Observe git log, diff, and status.
+>

 <div class="keypoints" markdown="1">

 #### Key Points